weiyw16/SepaNet/README.md

 Our method bases on [Python3](https://www.python.org/downloads/) and [Pytorch](https://pytorch.org). <br>
 First, install your python environment.
 We recommend [Anaconda](https://www.anaconda.com/).<br>
-Second, go into the ```/src``` directory, and install the required package in your python3 environment,
+Second, go into the root directory of this repository, and install the required package in your python3 environment,

 ```sh
 $ pip install -r requirements.txt